Review: Chicken Society Restaurant

 The staff is super friendly and very attentive to children.
 We noted locals popping in (always a good sign) and the place was pretty full for a 5 pm sitting on a Saturday evening.
-They were age ranges from babies (eating restaurant served steamed broccoli with grilled chicken and the odd French fry) to teenager ignoring their parents and eating while on their phones.
+There were age ranges from babies (eating restaurant served steamed broccoli with grilled chicken and the odd French fry) to teenagers ignoring their parents and eating while on their phones.

 Our (cute!) waiter came to the table with a pack of cards and wowed the kids (ok, and us) with some old school magic tricks.
 We stayed at our table for a while after we’d eaten (we were stuffed) but were never made to feel like our time was up and we needed to leave.